 Good for Lik, but not so for photography as art.
 I heard from friends who visited the canyon that the guide throws a shovel of dust to make the light “visible”.
 Other than the added dust, I, like the author, do not see anything that was “added” by the photographer.
 I would much rather have a print by Minor White, Paul Caponigro, Aaron Siskind, André Kertesz, … For substantially less investment.

-The point was, and still is for me that what makes creating and looking at art are mental processes, not the end result.
-The photographer needs to provide the mental depth in the work and it should engage the viewer with a level of intensity that was missing from Lik’s cliché photograph taken in the Antelope Canyon in Arizona.
+The point was, and still is for me that, what makes creating and looking at art are mental processes, not the finished result.
+The photographer needs to provide mental depth in the work, and it should engage the viewer with a level of intensity that was missing from Lik’s cliché photograph taken in the Antelope Canyon in Arizona.
 It is the photograph of a shovel of dust competently captured, that is it.
 However, if he found a buyer for this work for the price reported, good for him.
 But for unleashing an unfair assessment of photography is not so good.

-Likewise, photographic technology does not produce art but the photographer does.
-I am sure nobody told Hemingway “oh, Mr. Hemingway, you write so well you must have a good typewriter.”
-But when it comes to photography many take liberties to say the equivalent of that statement for a good photograph, they may even add a compliment “it looks just like a painting!”
-No, photographs do not look like painting, painting is not what photography aspires to, photography is not a lesser art form.
+Likewise, photographic technology does not produce art, but the photographer does.
+I am sure nobody told Hemingway, “oh, Mr. Hemingway, you write so well, you must have a good typewriter.”
+But when it comes to photography, many take liberties to say the equivalent of that statement for a good photograph, they may even add a compliment, “it looks just like a painting!”
+No, photographs do not look like paintings, painting is not what photography aspires to, photography is not a lesser art form.
 (See earlier post 1, post 2, and post 3) They are all the same “medium that offers opportunities to create art.”

-Mr. Jones, you may be right about the photograph that triggered the article; but you are decidedly wrong about photography as a form of art.
-That was settled a while back, before the high prices were paid for a few pieces of photographic work.
+Mr. Jones, you may be right about the photograph that triggered the article; but you are decidedly wrong about photography not being a form of art.
+That was settled a while back before the high prices were paid for a few pieces of photographic work.

 Like all art, photography requires learning to appreciate it.